wp-statistics/wp-statistics/readme.txt

 (Disable Updates Manager)[https://wordpress.org/plugins/stops-core-theme-and-plugin-updates/] is one I found doing a quick search and lets you disable individual plugins from the update process.

+= Something has gone horribly wrong and my site no longer loads, how can I disable the plugin without access to the admin area? =

+You can manually disable plugins in WordPress by simply renaming the folder they are installed in.
+Using FTP or your hosting providers file manager, go to your WordPress directory, from ther go to wp-content/plugins and rename or delete the wp-statistics folder.

 == Screenshots ==
 1. View stats page.
 2. View latest search words.